Pragith/pragith/pragith-net/app/content/blog/2025/2025-05-22-edge-ai-webgpu.md

 ## Use Cases

 We are moving our "Grammar Check" and "PII Detection" features to the edge.
 There is no reason to send a credit card number to the cloud just to verify it is a credit card number.
 The edge is smarter than we think.

+## What I Would Be Careful About

+The first risk is payload size.
+A 2GB download is a non-starter on mobile or slow networks.
+We need lighter models and progressive loading.

+The second risk is observability.
+When inference happens on the client, debugging quality issues becomes harder.
+We need client-side telemetry that respects privacy.